The Comprehensive Policy

 The following behaviors conflict with the University’s values and expectations for members of the University community and are therefore prohibited at Loyola.
 The following policies may be applied to single incidents as well as patterns and/or climate, all of which may be investigated and addressed in accordance with the Comprehensive Policy.

-A number of different behaviors are also prohibited as forms of discrimination when the misconduct is based on the affected party’s actual or perceived membership in a protected class.
+A number of different behaviors are also prohibited as forms of discrimination when the misconduct or its resulting harm is based on or related to a person’s actual or perceived membership in a protected class.

 Consistent with Loyola’s mission and identity, the University maintains the highest standards for respectful sexual interactions between consenting individuals.
 Acts of sexual misconduct may be committed by any person upon any other person, regardless of the sex, sexual orientation, and/or gender identity or expression of those involved.